 Landowners were responsible for paying roughly half the spray costs while DCNR's Bureau of Forestry cost shared an estimated $21.00/acre in the past.
 To qualify for the spray program, the spray block had to have at least 24 wooded acres with a residence(s) or special use area within or near the woodlot.
 Adjoining landowners could combine their acres to come up with 24 or more total acres.
 Egg mass counts had be 250 per acre or higher to qualify.
 Landowner payments were made to the Conservation District before the spray block was approved.

-For more information about the monitoring program, or you suspect that you have gypsy moth caterpillars or egg masses, please contact Craig Bingman, District Manager, at 570-837-3000, x114.
+For more information about the monitoring program, or you suspect that you have gypsy moth caterpillars or egg masses, leave a message with the Conservation District at 570-837-3000.
 You can also contact DCNR's Bald Eagle State Forest District office near Laurelton at 570-922-3344 regarding gypsy moths and other forest pests.